-As a secondary Academy we must provide RSHE to all students as per s.34 Children and Social Work Act 2017 and in accordance with Department for Education's Relationships Education, Relationships and Sex Education (RSE) and Health Education Policy.
+We must provide RSHE to all students as per s.34 Children and Social Work Act 2017 and in accordance with Department for Education's Relationships Education, Relationships and Sex Education (RSE) and Health Education Policy.
 In teaching RSHE, we are required by our funding agreements to have regard to guidance issued by the secretary of state as outlined in s.403 Education Act 1996.
 We also deliver RSHE as part of our public sector duty towards the Equality Act 2010.
-At Q3 Academy Great Barr we teach RSHE as set out in this policy.
+At Q3 Academy Great Barr we teach RSE as set out in this policy.